What you need to know about Xi Jinping's trip to Europe - ExBulletin

 What you need to know about Xi Jinping's trip to Europe

-This week, for the first time in five years, Chinese President Xi Jinping will visit Europe, with stops in France, Serbia and Hungary.
+This week, for the first time in five years, Chinese President Xi Jinping is traveling to Europe, with stops in France, Serbia and Hungary.

 Mr. Xi's trip comes at a time of tension with many European countries over China's support for Russia over its war in Ukraine, its trade practices and its apparent espionage activities.
 The trip will also test Europe's delicate balance between China and the United States.